 This beautiful national park has part of the Virunga massif a chain of volcanic mountains that stretch to Uganda & DRC.
 The Virunga mountains in Volcanoes National Park include mount Karisimbi , Mount Sabyinyo, Mount Muhabura, mount Gahinga and Mount Bisoke.
 These are forested and its where the mountain gorillas live.

-There are various wildlife species and volcanoes national park is one of East Africa’s important Primate ecosystems.
+There are various wildlife species and the park is one of East Africa’s important Primate ecosystems.
 Its home to the rare mountain gorillas that are endangered with about 1000 remaining on the entire planet.
 These mountain gorillas live in the Virunga massif and Bwindi Impenetrable national park in southern western Uganda.

 The Virunga massif comprises of Volcanoes national park, Virunga national park DRC and Mgahinga Gorilla park in southwestern Uganda.
 Of all these, Volcanoes National park has half of the gorilla population making it the ultimate gorilla tracking destination of the three gorilla parks in the Virunga massif.